k2052/BuildingCoffeeScriptFrameworks/manuscript/04_BuildingBlocksofaFramework.md

   platypus.hasBill().should.equal true
 ~~~~~~~

-A> The source for the above specs is available at https://github.com/k2052/BuildingCoffeeScriptFrameworks.src/blob/chapter-4/spec/classMixer_spec.coffee
+I> The source for the above specs is available at [https://github.com/k2052/BuildingCoffeeScriptFrameworks.src/blob/chapter-4/spec/classMixer_spec.coffee](https://github.com/k2052/BuildingCoffeeScriptFrameworks.src/blob/chapter-4/spec/classMixer_spec.coffee)

 ### Inside "extends"

 In the last few examples we have seen a lot of the `extends` keyword.
-Javascript does not have this built in, so how is it implemented?
-Understanding how it works will be important for understanding the final bits of our mixin recipe.
+JavaScript does not have this built in, so how is it implemented?
+Understanding how extends works will be important for understanding the final bits of our mixin recipe.

 Imagine the following classes: